MystCely/Lorely/README.md

 Built at a relaxed, hobby pace.
 Next up:

+- Find and replace, and live word counts with goals
+- Settings for your account and for each manuscript
+- Import from Word, so you can bring an existing draft in
+- Projects and folders for organizing manuscripts
-- Rich-text editor (Tiptap) with chapters and autosave
+- Scenes inside chapters, with drag and drop
+- Notes and a to-do list alongside your draft
-- Version history and backups
+- A planner for outlining, characters, and research
-- Word-count goals, book status, search and filter
-- Export to PDF and Word

 ## Status